laserpants/trombone/docs/introduction.rst

 Introduction
 ============

 Trombone facilitates effortless adaptation of conventional SQL schemas to mobile-friendly APIs, with data exchange driven by JSON and the RESTful web service paradigm.
-It uses PostgreSQL as underlying RDBMS and translates JSON-formatted requests to database statements, according to rules layed out by a set of route templates, such as the one shown here.
+It uses PostgreSQL as underlying RDBMS and translates JSON-formatted requests to database statements, according to rules layed out by a set of route templates, such as the one below.

 .. data exchange